pbo-dpb/pboml-user-guide--guide-utilisateur-pboml/docs/guide/structure-your-document.md

 :::info Advanced slice types
-Some slice types, such as LaTeX and HTML slices, are not visible by defaut in the list of slices you can add to a given document.
-To create one of these slice types, you will have to create a new slice directly in code.
-See the [PBOML language documentation](https://github.com/pbo-dpb/pboml-parser--parseur-pboml/wiki) for more information.
+Some slice types, such as LaTeX, HTML and Bitmap slices, require advanced knowledge of their respective languages or advanced manipulations.
+These slices are marked with a beaker <Icon hero="beaker"></Icon> icon.
 :::

 ## Delete a slice